Club Championship League System and Rules/Guidelines for the current season.

 Bonus points will be awarded along the same lines as in the championship league.

-The draw for the teams will be done ASAP at the beginning of each season and will be held in public after a club session if possible.
+The formation of the teams will be done ASAP at the beginning of each season.

 The Masters League is run in addition to the existing 'Finish Sequence' based league but